 The Heinzens debunk what they can, but some things they can’t explain.
 Black mists in the house and shadow figures inside and outside.
 Footsteps and voices.
 Books fall off the shelves, and doors unlatch and open.

 The Heinzens tell guests to be respectful of the spirits -- for their own good.
 “I feel like spirits respond to their energy,” Jennifer said.
 “I think everything’s OK, as long as you treat this as your own house, and these are your people.”

 * * *

-They showed us the ghost-hunting devices -- ghost detectors, or EMF meters that measure fluctuations in electric magnetic fields.
+They showed us the ghost-hunting devices available to guests -- ghost detectors, or EMF meters that measure fluctuations in electric magnetic fields.
 The theory, Cory said, is that ghosts can manipulate these fields and communicate with the living.
-There are also voice recorders to capture ghostly voices, and “spirit boxes” that scan radio frequencies to pick up the ghosts’ answers to questions.
+There are also voice recorders and “spirit boxes” that scan radio frequencies to pick up the ghosts' answers to questions.

-We went into the cellar, where snake skins draped off the stone foundation, and the dogs locked in the wing off the house started to howl inconsolably.
+We went into the cellar, where snake skins draped off the stone foundation.
+The dogs, locked in the wing of the house, started to howl inconsolably.
 We stood beside an open well, not far from where John Huntington saw a ghost woman with a broken neck, and with the voice recorder on, we asked questions and waited a few beats for answers.

 “Is anyone here?
 Anything you want to show us?”
 I asked.
 Cory played the tape back slowly.
 I heard my questions and then something in response: “I AM.”